 We are currently taking bookings for the following Mindfulness-Based Stress Reduction (MBSR) courses and one-day 'Introduction to Mindfulness' workshops.
 These will be held at The Old School, Cuckfield, near Haywards Heath, West Sussex.

-For 9 weekly sessions, from Wednesday 24th September 2014, 7.30-9.45pm taught by Ed Halliwell.
-The course also includes a six-hour day retreat on Sunday 2nd November.
-FULLY BOOKED.
-Join the waiting list.
+For 9 weekly sessions, from Wednesday 21st January 2015, 7.30-9.45pm taught by Ed Halliwell.
+The course also includes a six-hour day retreat on Sunday 8th March.
+Find out more.

 Morning Mindfulness-Based Stress Reduction Course: